Privacy tips for parents and carers

-Children are increasingly spending more time online to connect with friends, learn and be entertained.
-Online environments give children the chance to express themselves and build their identities.
+Children frequently spend time online to connect with friends, learn and be entertained.
+Online environments give young people the chance to express themselves and build their identities.

 1. Start the privacy conversation

-5. Develop good password practices
+3. Develop good password practices and use strong passphrases

 It is important that your children understand that good password practices are an essential security measure to keep their personal information safe.
-It is also important to stress that passwords should not be shared with anyone, especially at school or online.
+It is also important to emphasise that passwords should not be shared with anyone, especially at school or online.

 Working with your children to help them develop their own password controls will help them develop good password habits.